otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/web-development-stream/05-design-patterns-programming-principles.md

 ## Overview

-In this class, we will explore design patterns and programming principles that are essential for building scalable and maintainable web applications.
+In this class, we will explore design patterns and programming principles that are essential for building scalable and maintainable web applications in **React**.

 ---